trossr32/magnet-linker-browser-extension/README.md

 ```<code class="myClass">magnet:?xt=urn:btih:d540fc48eb12f2833163eed6421d449dd8f1ce1f&amp;dn=Ubuntu+desktop+19.04+%2864bit%29</code>```

-This kind of element searching is useful for searching on websties where magnet links are written out rather than linked, such as Reddit
+This kind of element searching is useful for searching on websites where magnet links are written out rather than linked, such as Reddit

 ## Customise injected HTML